jdeferio/jdeferio.github.io/userguide.md

 __What I'm working on__

 - Responding to calendar invites.
 Historically I have acted under the assumption that the other party knows I'll be joining (unless I explicitly decline).
 I am working to be more explicit in my actions and keep my calendar invites up to date.
 - I have a lot of pride in my work and maintain high expectations in all that I do.
-There are times when it's be
 - Understanding that there are times when speed trumps structure and planning.
 I truly value a measured approach to building, however, there are sometimes circumstances in which this is not possible - and that is ok.
 <br>
 <br>